nautobot/nautobot-app-version-control/docs/design.md

 Squash merging in Dolt has the same semantic meaning as [`git merge --squash`](https://git-scm.com/docs/git-merge#Documentation/git-merge.txt---squash): the history of the source branch is compacted into a single commit

+### *Catching Up* A Branch

 The most common use case for pull requests is merging "feature branches" into the main branch.
 This is consistent with a [trunk-based](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) change workflow where changes are made on short-lived branches in incremental steps.
 Each step branches off from main and merges back to main after a small number of commits.
 If ever there are long-lived feature branches, it can become difficult to merge back to main due to merge conflicts.
-This problem can be mitigated by "catching up" a feature branch, by merge the main branh into it.
+This problem can be mitigated by "catching up" a feature branch, by merge the main branch into it.

 ![branch list view](images/branch-list-view.png)